Charca/frontend-architecture-workshop/spec.md

 - Customers can choose from multiple payment methods (e.g., credit/debit cards, digital wallets).
 - Customers can save payment information for future orders.
 - Customers can view an order summary and total cost before confirming the order.
-- Customers can receive a digital receipt after placing an order.
+- Customers can receive an email confimation with a digital receipt after placing an order.

 #### Order Tracking